David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 “Our mission is to create tools to increase muscle and decrease fat.
 The three most important things to achieve these goals are: eat sufficient protein, don’t eat too many calories, and keep blood sugar relatively stable,” said Ranen.
 “David will be a valuable tool for some (highly satiating, high protein, science-backed ingredients), and others may be less interested.”

-So if you’re optimizing for protein, David is probably exactly what you’re looking for.
+So if you’re optimizing for protein, David’s high protein, low calorie formula might be exactly what you’re looking for.
 If you’re prioritizing whole foods, you might want to look elsewhere.

 Let’s be real: No matter how much chocolate, caramel, or pretzel coating manufacturers add, most protein bars have that unmistakable whey protein aftertaste.
 And that’s OK, they’re not meant to be candy bars.